-We begin our day on the Portuguese Central Camino with a rewarding climb of 1,215? and 1,996? descent in just over a mile through eucalyptus woodlands of Labruja Mountain.
+We begin our day on the Portuguese Central Camino with a rewarding climb of 1,705' and 1,843' descent in just over a mile, through eucalyptus woodlands of Labruja Mountain.
 Continue along the Roman Way to the town of Rubi�es with its ancient Roman stone bridge over the River Pedreira.
 Next, we transfer to the fortified town of Valen�a do Minho for lunch and explore along the walls of the fortress.
 We enter Spain as we cross the International Bridge over the Minho River and continue to our hotel in Tui.
 The afternoon is free to relax at the hotel or stroll along the river into town to visit the cathedral of Tui and its medieval center.
-All meals included.
+Breakfast and dinner included.

 Today provides the opportunity to explore Santiago on our own or hike on the Finisterra Camino.
-Our hike begins in the town of Oliveira leading us through eucalyptus and pine forest overlooking the valley of the Xallas River.
-We reach the town of Hospital, owing its name to a 12th century pilgrim hospital, and end our hike with a picnic lunch at the church of Nossa Senhora das Neves.
+Our hike begins in the town of Oliveira and leads us through eucalyptus and pine forest overlooking the valley of the Xallas River.
+We reach the town of Hospital, owing its name to a 12th-century pilgrim hospital, and end our hike with a picnic lunch at the church of Nossa Senhora das Neves.
 We transfer to Cape Finisterra, the final destination for many pilgrims who walked the Camino de Santiago.
-The Cape is also the historical ?Land?s End? reached by pagan pilgrimages predating Christianity.
+The Cape is also the historical "Land?s End" reached by pilgrimages predating Christianity.
 We marvel at the spectacular views of the Costa da Morte, translated as Coast of Death, so named for the innumerable shipwrecks over the centuries.
 This evening we meet for a celebratory farewell dinner.
 All meals included (lunch not included for free day in Santiago).

 After breakfast, transfer on your own to Santiago?s airport or continue your explorations of this marvelous region of Spain.
 We also have the option to return to Porto with our guides.
 Breakfast included.